 Welcome to the Governors section

-The Governors at our school are made up of a number of governors representing St Mabyn School and also St Tudy School.
+The School Monitoring Council at our school is made up of a number of councillors representing St Mabyn School and also St Tudy School.
 We have a 'joint' School Monitoring Council.

 The councillors all have specific roles, with some attending Academy meetings at the Central office in Bodmin.

-Our Chair of Governors is Mrs Carole Grigg.
-She is a Foundation Governor and also a Director of The Saints' Way Academy.
-Mrs Grigg monitors RE and Collective Worship.
+The Chair of the SMC is Mrs Carole Grigg.
+She is a Foundation Governor and also monitors RE and Collective Worship.

-Ms Kate McLean is a Parent Governor.
-She is our maths governor, monitoring lessons, progress and looking at books.
-Kate also monitors Early Years.
-She attends some Director committee meetings.
+Mrs Emily Lofthouse is a Parent Governor.
+She is our EYFS SMC member monitoring lessons, progress and looking at books.

-Mr David Bishop is a Foundation governor.
+Mr David Bishop is a Foundation governor and a Director of Celtic Cross Education MAT.
 He is our Literacy governor.
-He also attends a number of Director committee meetings.

 See below for full Member, Director and Governor details.